 """

-Backward polynomial evaluation using Horner's method for root refinement.
+Backward Horner evaluation for root refinement.

-Evaluates polynomial at x=α using coefficients in reverse order.
+Evaluates polynomial at x = α using coefficients in reverse order,

 Examples: